bartekmotyl/simple-video-cutter/README.md

 (Check also translations in [README.txt](README.txt))

 - Download the release by [clicking here](https://github.com/bartekmotyl/simple-video-cutter/releases).
 Click on 'Assets' to see release files.
-- Unzip release package into a directory
+- Unzip release package into a directory.
 - Start `SimpleVideoCutter.exe` in that directory
-- Once prompted, select location of ffmpeg.exe (FFmpeg can be downloaded for free from [FFmpeg release page](https://www.gyan.dev/ffmpeg/builds/)
+- As [FFmpeg](http://ffmpeg.org/) is required to work with SimpleVideoCutter, you can decide to let SimpleVideoCutter download FFmpeg automatically or you may also download FFmpeg yourself (FFmpeg can be downloaded for free from [FFmpeg release page](https://www.gyan.dev/ffmpeg/builds/)) and set it's path in the Settings dialog.
-- You can also adjust other parameters in settings window, for example directory and filename pattern of the output files.
-Supported variables are:
-	- `{FileName}` - name of the input video file (with extension)
-	- `{FileNameWithoutExtension}` - name of the input video file (without extension)
-	- `{FileExtension}` - extension of the input video file (with dot)
-	- `{FileDate}` - last modification date of the input file (in format `yyyy-MM-dd-HHmmss`)
-	- `{Timestamp}` - current timestamp (in format `yyyyMMddHHmmss`)
-	- `{UserVideos}` - shortcut for `Environment.SpecialFolder.MyVideos`
-	- `{UserDocuments}` - shortcut for `Environment.SpecialFolder.MyDocuments`
-	- `{MyComputer}` - shortcut for `Environment.SpecialFolder.MyComputer`
-	- `{SameFolder}` - allows to save files in same folder when original video file is located
-- Click OK to save settings.
-Setting are saved in `config.json` file and can be edited manually (but please be aware settings file is overwritten when program closes).
+- Click OK to save settings

+Note: see [below](#portable-installation)  in case you are going to install SimpleVideoCutter in a directory where users do not have write access.

 ### Working with the tool:
 - Open a video file